angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 > Remember: Java is to JavaScript what Car is to Carpet

-JavaScript is a relatively easy-to-learn language, with a syntax that is familiar to most programmers, as it's "similar" to C++, Java, or Python.
+JavaScript is a relatively easy-to-learn language, with a syntax familiar to most programmers, as it's "similar" to C++, Java, or Python.
 Originally intended for browser-side scripting, there are plenty of tutorials and documentation to start programming in this messy and lovely language.

 In this introduction I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for Node.js.
 I will also introduce the latest features in JavaScript \(ES6\) that are commonly left out in most guides.
 With Node.js we can use all the latests js features without fear, as long as our Node.js installation is up to date.